Devin Neal: Professional career

 Neal was selected by the New Orleans Saints in the sixth round with the 184th overall pick in the 2025 NFL draft.
-On May 9, 2025, Neal signed a four-year deal worth $4,451,312.
+On May 9, 2025, Neal signed a four-year contract worth $4,451,312.
+In a Week 14 victory over the Tampa Bay Buccaneers, Neal scored his first career touchdown on a three-yard rush.
+He played in 10 games for New Orleans during his rookie campaign, including three starts, recording 206 rushing yards and two touchdowns along with 17 catches for 104 yards.

+On August 30, 2026, Neal was placed on season ending injured reserve.
+On September 3, Neal was released with an injury settlement.